al6x/stupid-simple-typescript-web-starter/readme.md

 TypeScript is good.
 But the supporting infrastructure around it is bloated and overengineered.

-You don't need to spend your time seting up some framework or packaging libraries just to make your TypeScirpt to work in Browser.
+Don't spend your time seting up frameworks or packaging libraries just to make your TypeScirpt to work in Browser.
 No need for overingeenered and bloated shit like WebPack, Babel, Require.JS, System.JS etc.